hayemaxi/amazon-q-developer-cli/rfcs/0000-fine-tool-permissions.md

 - Write to `/path/to/output` and all its subdirectories without confirmation
 - Prompt to write to `/path/to/project/config` or its subdirectories (despite the broader allow rule existing)

 Path patterns support will support standard glob style syntax.
+Paths will be stored and displayed as provided by the user, but all normalized to absolute paths when comparing against what is requested by the fs_read and fs_write tools.

 ## Command-Based Permissions